Teacher Training Workshop at SMAN Bali Mandara in Buleleng, Bali

 When semester ends, life suddenly changes.
 All the stories during semester are kept tightly in mind.
 A new hope is waiting in other part of world to explore.

 Like an eagle, flying highly to the sky, then dropping in a rock in a top of the mountain, looking at the beauty of its creation on the beach and enjoying a rest of the nights with a glass of tea and waking up in the next day with a happy face.
 This life is more exciting than playing a roller coaster, more dramatic than cast away and even more romantic than Indian movies.
 This life is a miracle that is only felt when you experience it.
 That is the life that I will miss someday when I have finished my study and returned to my real world somewhere in the middle of the forest in Borneo.
 The life where my son will follow by his own ways to taste the experience.

 Toldo in Brisbane - Monday, June 2, 2014 at 11.15 pm.

 Ni Ketut Sudiani, from Denpasar, is a recipient of the

 Australia-Indonesia Emerging Writers Exchange 2014

-Ni Ketut Sudiani from Denpasar will travel to Australia on July 26th to
+Ni Ketut Sudiani from Denpasar will travel to Australia in early July to

 attend the Emerging Writers’ Festival in Melbourne.
 Her co-recipient of